d3fc/d3fc/getting-started.md

 *If you just want to get your hands dirty, and build a chart, you can skip this section!*

 We created the **D3FC** project for a quite specific reason, we've all been through the process of building complex web-based charts on a number of occasions.
-There are a numerous commercial and open source charting products, however all of them have limitations.
+There are numerous commercial and open source charting products, however all of them have limitations.
 They are all essentially black-boxes, in that you are constrained by the APIs they present.
 If the chart wasn't designed to perform your specific task, or adopt your style, you're stuck!

-At the opposite end of the spectrum is <a href="http://d3js.org/">D3</a>, a toolbox for constructing visualisation based on (and driven by) data.
+At the opposite end of the spectrum is <a href="http://d3js.org/">D3</a>, a toolbox for constructing visualisations based on (and driven by) data.
 It's the opposite of a black-box charting product, in that it gives you complete control over how you construct your chart (or any other visualisation).
 However, power comes at a cost, with D3 you have to put a lot more effort in before you reap the reward.

 This is where **D3FC** comes in!
 This project provides a set of building blocks that sit on top of and alongside the basic D3 constructs.
 This allow you to assemble charts quickly and easily, without taking away the underlying power of D3.
 These components can be assembled, configured and styled with CSS to produce a whole range of different charts.